 Acted for 5 large coal companies in defending Supreme Court proceedings commenced by Aurizon Network in relation to the proper construction of agreements for the construction and modification of rail infrastructure connecting to the Wiggins Island Coal Export Terminal near Gladstone.

 Acted for a subsidiary of Axiom Mining Ltd in defending a proceeding commenced by a subsidiary Sumitomo Metal Mining Co, Limited.
-The trial ran for 95 hearing days and the proceeding challenged the registration of certain land containing a nickel deposit estimated to be worth billions of dollars and sought judicial review of the cancellation of an award of an international mining tender.
-Judgment in favour of Axiom was delivered in first instance.
-Also acted on the appeal.
+The proceeding challenged the registration of certain land containing a nickel deposit estimated to be worth billions of dollars and sought judicial review of the cancellation of an award of an international mining tender.